mattermost/docs/source/collaborate/format-messages.rst

 .. tip::

   - Hide the formatting options by selecting the **Show/Hide Formatting** |hide-formatting-icon| icon.
 Select the icon again to show the formatting options.
   - You can control whether post formatting is rendered within the message formatting editor.
 When disabled, raw text is shown.
-See the `Channels customization </preferences/manage-advanced-options>`__ documentation for details.
+See the :doc:`Channels customization </preferences/manage-advanced-options>` documentation for details.

 Use Markdown
 -------------